Impact Wrestling Under Siege: The card for Saturday's Impact Plus event - Pro Wrestling Dot Net

 -Brian Myers vs. Black Taurus.

+-Ace Austin and Madman Fulton vs. TJP and Petey Williams vs. Larry D and Acey Romero vs. Rohit Raju and Mahabali Shera to become No. 1 contenders to the Impact Tag Titles.

-Powell’s POV: The winner of tonight’s Havok vs. Rosemary match will challenge Purrazzo for the Knockouts Title on Saturday.
+Powell’s POV: Havok beat Rosemary on Impact television to earn the right to challenge Purrazzo for the Knockouts Title on Saturday.
+Likewise, Phantasmo won a scramble match to earn his title shot.
 Impact’s Under Siege event streams Saturday night at 7CT/8ET on Impact Plus.
 The show is also available as a $9.99 pay-per-view on FITE.TV.

 Be the first to comment